 But I promise the benefits out weight any of these seeming downsides.

-Just like I like to eat lunch so I meal prep.
-Sure I could grab fast food but if I ate that day in and day out it would, one make me sick and two add up.
+I need to eat lunch so I meal prep.
+I could grab fast food but if I ate that day in and day out it would, one make me sick and two add up.

 If I could just grab my lunch and go, and skip the getting sick part, why not?